anthonytkool/Trip-PlannerByAi/README.md

+# Trip-PlannerByAi 🤖🌏
+> I forked this amazing starter kit to accelerate the development of my SE Asia Travel AI.
+By leveraging this solid foundation, I can focus on building the specific AI logic for Thailand/Vietnam tourism.

 AI Travel Planner (MERN + Gemini AI)
 An intelligent, full-stack travel planning application that curates personalized itineraries using Generative AI.
 This project solves real-world travel logistics by calculating routes, discovering transport hubs, and localized budgeting.